patrickdwyer33/Tracking_3d/README.md

 ## Acknowledgments

-* Thank you Proffesor Emma Alexander, PhD, for connecting me with Greg Schwartz, PhD, and for providing valuable insights during this project.
+* Thank you Professor Emma Alexander, PhD, for connecting me with Greg Schwartz, PhD, and for providing valuable insights during this project.
 * Thank you Ben Eckart, PhD, for discussing this project with me and providing valuable insights.
 * Thank you Greg Schwartz, PhD, for giving me this opportunity to showcase my skills and knowledge.